-180. With regard to cybersecurity recovery, it may be appropriate for supervisory practices to encourage or reflect the following:
+180. With regard to cybersecurity recovery, it may be appropriate for supervisory practices to encourage or reflect the following in a risk-based and proportionate manner:

 - a.
-Insurers should have in place validated plans and procedures to recover from a cybersecurity incident. - b.
+Insurers should have in place plans and procedures to recover from a cybersecurity incident. - b.
 Cyber incident recovery arrangements should be designed to enable insurers to resume operations safely with a minimum of disruptions to policyholders and business operations. - c.
 Insurers should design and test their systems and processes to enable timely recovery of accurate data following a breach.
 As an example, insurers' systems and processes could be designed to maintain an uncorrupted "golden copy" of critical data (including, to the extent possible, application source code), to be used in the restoration of impacted systems and data.
-Data instances should be safeguarded by stringent protective and detective controls.
-In addition, the insurer's cybersecurity framework should include data recovery measures, such as keeping a backup copy of all policyholder data in the event such data is corrupted. - d.
+Taking into account the criticality and classification of the information held, data should be safeguarded by stringent protective and detective controls.
+In addition, the insurer's cybersecurity framework should include data recovery measures, such as keeping a backup copy of all policyholder data in the event such data is corrupted.
+(C/I 6.3.2) - d.
 Insurers' recovery plans (Incident Recovery and Disaster Recovery) should be subject to review and improvement as appropriate. - e.
 Because an insurer's systems and processes are often interconnected with the systems and processes of third parties, in the event of a large-scale cyber incident it is possible for an insurer to pose contagion risk (i.e., propagation of malware or corrupted data) to, or be exposed to contagion risk from, its third party service providers or other interconnected systems.
-An insurer should work with these third parties to resume operations in a safe manner. - f.
+An insurer should work with these third parties to resume operations in a safe manner.
+(C/I 6.4.2) - f.
 Insurers should have formal plans for communicating with policyholders, internal and external stakeholders (such as law enforcement, regulators, and other public authorities, as well as shareholders and third-party service providers as appropriate) likely to sustain harm due to a major cybersecurity incident.
-Communication plans in accordance with governing law should be developed through an adaptive process informed by scenario-based planning and analysis as well as prior experience.
+Communication plans in accordance with governing law should be developed through an adaptive process informed by scenariobased planning and analysis as well as prior experience.
 Because rapid escalation of cybersecurity incidents may be necessary, insurers should determine decision-making responsibilities for incident response and recovery in advance, and implement clearly defined escalation and decision-making procedures.

-- 181. France.
-Recovery from cyber-attacks or catastrophe is often covered by the business continuity planning or the Own Risk and Solvency Assessment (ORSA) of the company. - 182.
-Germany.
-BaFin's draft circular on IT requirements demands that, after an information security incident, the effects on information security must be analysed and appropriate follow-up measures arranged. - 183.
-Québec, Canada.
-The AMF Business Continuity Management Guideline propose a set of core principles based on those published by the Basel Committee on Banking Supervision, the International Association of Insurance Supervisors and the Joint Forum with respect to sound operational risk management practices and sound business continuity management practices.
+181. France.
+Recovery from cyber-attacks or catastrophe is often covered by the business continuity planning or the Own Risk and Solvency Assessment (ORSA) of the company.

+182. Germany.
+BaFin's circular on IT requirements demands that, after an information security incident, the effects on information security must be analysed and appropriate follow-up measures arranged.

+183. Québec, Canada.
+The AMF Business Continuity Management Guideline proposes a set of core principles based on those published by the Basel Committee on Banking Supervision, the International Association of Insurance Supervisors and the Joint Forum with respect to sound operational risk management practices and sound business continuity management practices.
 With this in mind, each insurer is expected to adopt a carefully developed business continuity plan to ensure it is optimally prepared to handle major operational incidents.